tonyltf/my-todo-list/README.md

 The database is initialized on creation as the requirement is not to use any ORM.
 Assuming for future maintenance like migration, ORM (i.e Drizzle, Prisma, etc.) will be needed

+## Troubleshoot

+If the database cannot be init, it can because `script/db/init.sh` is missing require permission.The solution is to remove the entire docker container and volume, grant permission to init script `chmod +x script/db/init.sh` and then re-build and start the app

 ## Screenshots/Demo

 ![initial state](./docs/screenshots/client-with-no-data.png)